Penalised splines

 Markov-switching regression models where the state-dependent means and

-potentially other paramters depend on covariates via smooth functions.
+potentially other parameters depend on covariates via smooth functions.

 For this, we consider the energy